 If you plan to continue working after you start collecting Social Security benefits, you could find yourself coming up short financially.

 In the years before you reach full retirement age, your Social Security benefit is reduced by $1 for every $2 you earn over the annual limit.
-In 2018, the annual limit is $17,040.
+In 2023, the yearly limit for earners younger than full retirement age is $21,240.

-In the year you reach full retirement age, your Social Security benefit is reduced by $1 for every $3 you earn in excess of the annual limit.
-For 2018, the annual limit in this case is $45,360.
+In the year you reach full retirement age, your Social Security benefit is reduced by $1 for every $3 you earn over the annual limit.
+For 2023, the yearly limit for these earners is $56,520.

 If you rely on early Social Security benefits to supplement your working income in the years before you reach full retirement age, make sure you account for the rules for working while earning Social Security.
 It’s important to be aware of the potential reduction in your benefits.

 Once you reach full retirement age, there’s no further reduction.
-Ultimately, you’ll receive a higher benefit after full retirement age for the reductions in benefits from working too much prior to full retirement age.
+Your benefit amount will be recalculated at this time to leave out the months when benefits were reduced or withheld due to excess earnings.
 Without proper planning, however, you could face short-term cash-flow problems.